ugwulo/cloud-resume-challenge/README.md

-# #CloudREsumeChallenge: my resume in Azure
+# CloudResumeChallenge: my resume built serverlessly in Azure

 Here is my solution to the [Azure](https://cloudresumechallenge.dev/docs/the-challenge/azure/)